FREE Art Activities for Families at Home.

 - MN Marine Art Museum: Local Museum out of Winona has free Audio Tours!

-- Musei Vaticani: The Mvsei Vaticani offers 360-degree tours of the entire museum!
+- Musei Vaticani: The Musei Vaticani offers 360-degree tours of the entire museum, including the Sistine Chapel!

 - Museum of Anthropology: Interested in artifacts dating back to pre-Hispanic Mexico?
 Visit the Museum of Anthropology in Mexico City virtually!